 Bio-bean - logo

 While studying at the Bartlett School of Architecture, UCL, London, Kay was working on a project on closed-loop systems.
 He was designing a coffee shop and found himself becoming interested in waste management, after realising that coffee was being wasted everywhere.
-That’s how, in 2013, he founded bio-bean, which takes coffee-ground waste and recycles it into advanced biofuels.
+That’s how, in 2013, he founded bio-bean, the first company in the world to industrialise the process of recycling waste coffee grounds into advanced biofuels and biochemicals.

 Arthur Kay (UK)